WHAT IS DIABETIC RETINOPATHY?

-Depending on the severity of the disease, sight can remain near normal or it can be lost entirely.
-Remaining vision may be blurred or distorted, or the hemorrhaging may even cause a deep reddish veil to form over the field of vision.
-Laser surgery is often effective, but the patient must cooperate afterward by managing the diabetes carefully through medication, diet, exercise and frequent monitoring of blood sugar.
+Depending on the disease’s severity, your sight can remain near normal — or can be lost entirely.
+Remaining vision may be blurred or distorted, and hemorrhaging may cause a deep reddish veil to form over the field of vision.
+Laser surgery is often effective, but you must then manage your diabetes carefully through medication, diet, exercise and frequent blood sugar monitoring.

 WHAT ARE THE SYMPTOMS OF DIABETIC RETINOPATHY?

-As the disease progresses, the tiny blood vessels in the eye begin to break and cause swelling in the retinal tissue and the patient can experience cloudy or blurry vision.
-Further complications can include floating spots, dark patches, and can lead to total blindness if untreated.
-These symptoms typically affect both eyes indiscriminately.
+As the disease progresses, the broken blood vessels cause swelling in the retinal tissue, and the patient can experience cloudy or blurry vision.
+Further complications can include floating spots and dark patches, and can lead to total blindness if untreated.
+These symptoms typically affect both eyes.

-- Cloudy or blurry vision
+- cloudy or blurry vision

-- Dark patches
+- dark patches

-- Difficulty seeing at night
+- difficulty seeing at night

-WHAT ARE THE CAUSES OF DIABETIC RETINOPATHY?
+WHAT CAUSES DIABETIC RETINOPATHY?

-The retina is the light-sensitive inner layer of the eye ball.
+The retina is the light-sensitive inner layer of the eye.
 It is rich with blood vessels and serves an important role in the projection and relay of visual signals.
-Damage to the retina typically occurs from leaking blood vessels in the retina, or in severe cases, detachment of the retinal lining from the back of the eye ball.
+Damage to the retina typically results from leaking blood vessels, or, in severe cases, detachment of the retinal lining from the back of the eye.

 WHAT ARE THE TREATMENT OPTIONS FOR DIABETIC RETINOPATHY?

-The first step in treating diabetic retinopathy is the controlled management of diet and keeping blood sugar levels at a normal level.
-In later stages, laser treatment has been shown to be effective in regaining some vision.
-Eye injections of specialized medicines can also address abnormal growth of blood vessels.
+The first step in treating diabetic retinopathy is to carefully manage your diet to keep blood sugar at normal levels.
+In later stages, laser treatment may be effective in regaining some vision.
+Injections of specialized medicines can also address abnormal growth of blood vessels.